aws-samples/config-resource-compliance-dashboard/README.md

 - Month-by-month evolution of the compliance status of your resources
 - Breakdown of compliance per service, account and region
 - Compliance of AWS Config Rules and Conformance Packs
-- Inventory of EC2, S3 resources with filtering on account, region, tags
+- Inventory of EC2, S3 resources with filtering on account, region, customizable tags
+- A deep dive on tagging compliance

 The dashboard uses these sources to get these insights: